anand-iitb/LearnToCartoonize/README.md

 **First Week**: Learnt basic Python and practiced on Hackerank.

-**Second Week**: Completed First half of ML course by Andrews on Coursera.
+**Second Week**:Completed First half of ML course by Andrews on Coursera.

 **Third Week**: Completed Second half of ML course by Andrews on Coursera.